Genesis-Embodied-AI/gs-madrona/README.md

 # gs-madrona — A Fork of Madrona and Madrona-MJX for Genesis

 It started as a fork of [Madrona](https://github.com/shacklettbp/madrona) for the core C++ implementation, created in 2025.
 Since the fork, substantial modifications have been made to adapt the codebase for Genesis, including:
-- Integrating first-class Python interface based on [Madrona-MJX](https://github.com/shacklettbp/madrona_mjx)
+- Integrating first-class Python interface based on [Madrona-MJX](https://github.com/shacklettbp/madrona_mjx) and designed for [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).
-- Rewriting significant portions of the renderer and adding new features required by Genesis.
+- Adding new features to support the continuous development of [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).
 For more details, please refer to [Features Added Since Fork](#features-added-since-fork)
-- Removing features not used by Genesis.
+- Removing features not used by [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).
 For more details, please refer to [Removed Features](#removed-features)

 Due to the extent of these changes, gs-madrona has diverged significantly from its origins.
 It is now a fully independent project with no intention of maintaining backward compatibility.
-Our focus is solely on evolving gs-madrona into a robust and efficient batch renderer for Genesis.
+Our focus is solely on evolving gs-madrona into a robust and efficient batch renderer for [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).

 ## Scope and Objectives
 The primary goal of **gs-madrona** is to provide a **high-throughput batch renderer**.
 The renderer is connected with Genesis via a forked [Madrona-MJX](https://github.com/shacklettbp/madrona_mjx), which is now a part of **gs-madrona**. **gs-madrona** supports both rasterization and single-bounce ray-tracing pipelines.

-**gs-madrona** is the technology used in Genesis to provide support of batched processing.
-With **gs-madrona**, multiple environments and cameras can be rendered in parallel, significantly improving performance compared to sequential rendering with other engines.
+**gs-madrona** is the technology used in [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis) to provide native support of batched processing.
+With **gs-madrona**, multiple environments and cameras can be rendered offscreen in parallel, significantly improving performance compared to renderers doing sequential rendering.

-**gs-madrona** enables seamless data sharing between Genesis and the renderer, including:
+**gs-madrona** enables seamless data sharing between [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis) and the renderer, including:
 - Static assets (meshes, textures, etc.)
 - Dynamic runtime data (rigid body transforms, camera transforms, etc.)